 _cloud-eoips.googleusercontent.comDNS TXT record using a tool like dig or nslookup.
 Note the CIDRs (following

 ip4:) and ensure these ranges are allowed by your firewall or cloud Access Control List (ACL).

 After configuring a custom origin, requests to custom origin failed with a 5xx error

 - Verify that the network endpoint group is configured with the correct IP:Port or FQDN:Port for your custom origin.

 - If you are using FQDN, make sure that it is resolvable through Google Public DNS.
 You can verify that the FQDN is resolvable through Google Public DNS using these steps or the web interface directly.

-- If you are accessing the HTTP(S) load balancer on its external IP only, and your origin web-server is expecting a hostname, ensure that you have sending a valid HTTP Host header to your backend by configuring a user-defined request header.
+- If you are accessing the HTTP(S) load balancer on its external IP only, and your origin web-server is expecting a hostname, ensure that you are sending a valid HTTP Host header to your backend by configuring a custom request header.